StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-feeders/edit-a-feeder.md

     !!! warning "Define the interval carefully based on your reactivity requirements" Make sure the interval is shorter than the processing time to avoid potential issues, but not too short to prevent excessive requests to the API.

-    !!! info "Execution delay for the first run"
-        After an update, the alert feeder takes 1 to 2 minutes before its first execution.
-After that, the configured interval is applied between subsequent executions.

     **- Request timeout time**

     The maximum time, in seconds, the alert feeder waits for a response before timing out.